yanivyacoby/yanivyacoby.github.io/index.md

 ## Teaching & Mentoring

-I currently serve as a research mentor for students continuing their research after completing "Stochastic Methods for Data Analysis -- Inference and Optimization" (AM207).
+I'm currently a research mentor for students continuing their research after completing "Stochastic Methods for Data Analysis -- Inference and Optimization" (AM207).

+I was a mentor for the Women in Data Science Cambridge datathon/workshop in 2019 and 2020.

 I previously served as a teaching fellow for a number of courses at Harvard:
 Advanced Machine Learning (CS281) Fall 2018,